214.5-ounce cans fire roasted diced tomatoes, undrained

 Instructions

-Start the Base: Melt butter and heat oil in a large stock pot or Dutch oven (5- to 8-quart) over medium-high heat.
+Start the Base: Melt 1 tablespoon unsalted butter and heat 1 tablespoon extra virgin olive oil in a large stock pot or Dutch oven (5- to 8-quart) over medium-high heat.

-Cook the Bacon: Add chopped bacon and cook until almost crisp, about 3 to 5 minutes.
+Cook the Bacon: Add 3 slices thick-cut applewood smoked bacon, chopped and cook until almost crisp, about 3 to 5 minutes.
 Use a slotted spoon to transfer bacon to a paper towel–lined plate.
 Leave drippings in the pot for extra flavor.

-Sauté the Vegetables: Add onion, carrots, and celery to the pot.
+Sauté the Vegetables: Add 1 medium yellow onion, diced, 2 medium carrots, diced, and 2 ribs celery, diced to the pot.
 Cook, stirring occasionally, until the onion is soft and almost translucent, about 3 to 5 minutes.

-Cook the Pasta: Add the ditalini.
+Cook the Pasta: Add 8 ounces ditalini pasta.
 Reduce heat to medium and cook until pasta is al dente, 8 to 10 minutes.
 Stir occasionally to prevent sticking.

 Finish the Soup: Remove from heat.
 Discard thyme, rosemary, and bay leaf.
 Taste and adjust seasoning if needed.